hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 If you are looking for a sturdy tent with lots of space and a vestibule then you should get the Hilleberg Nallo, Hilleberg Niak or the MSR Hubba NX as a 3-season tent or the Hilleberg Nallo 2 as a 4-season tent (these tents are not self-standing).

 ### Best 1-person ultralight tent
-If low weight is your most important factor then you should consider the Hyperlite Mountain Gear Ulta Mid tent, the Hilleberg Enan (or the Hilleberg Niak 1.5 if you need more space), the MSR Hubba NX or the Big Agnes Fly Creek HV UL1 Tent.
+If low weight is your most important factor then you should consider the Hyperlite Mountain Gear Ulta Mid tent, the Hilleberg Enan (or the Hilleberg Niak 1.5 if you need more space), the MSR Hubba NX or the Big Agnes Fly Creek HV UL1 tent.
 The prices on the MSR and the Big Agnes are considerably lower than on the Hilleberg tents.

 MSR also offers the new MSR FreeLite 1 (1000 grams) and the MSR Carbon Reflex 1 (790 grams) but they are less durable than the MSR Hubba NX (1290 grams).
 We found that the floor fabric on the MSR Hubba NX was already quite delicate and the MSR Freelite 1 and MSR Carbon Reflex 1 have a slightly lower weight because they are having a thinner material on the floor and the rainfly than the MSR Hubba NX.
 Also keep in mind that the shiny white color of the Hyperlite Mountain Gear UltaMid will turn into greyish over the time.